USS SHOUP DDG 86

 October 8, The guided-missile destroyer arrived in Port Klang, Malaysia, for a port visit to Kuala Lumpur.

-October 27, The Shoup pulled into Fleet Activities Yokosuka for a routine port call.
+October 27, The Shoup moored outboard the USS Momsen (DDG 92) at Harbor Master Pier (HMP) West, Fleet Activities Yokosuka for a five-day port call.

-November 4, USS Shoup arrived in Nagoya, Japan, for a goodwill port visit.
+November 4, USS Shoup moored at Yatomi Pier in Port of Nagoya, Aichi Prefecture, Japan, for a goodwill port visit.

 February 15, 2011 The Shoup arrived in Fremantle, Australia, for a scheduled port visit.

 February 23, The guided-missile destroyer anchored in the River Derwent off Sandy Bay for a two-day visit to Hobart, Tasmania.